vicchimenti/Article-Filter-Tool/README.md

 - [] Fix Return to Previous Page Bug
 - [] Post Array of Tags
 - [] Fix No Results Message Bug
+- [] Adjust Media Query for text size in filter field